After Toronto attack, online misogynists praise suspect as ‘new saint’

 In his writings, he identified with Rodger as well as other mass shooters, whom he described as “people who stand with the gods.”

-In February Nikolas Cruz, the 19-year-old who shot and killed 17 students and teachers inside Marjory Stoneman Douglas High School in Parkland, Florida, praised Rodger in a Youtube comment.
+In February Nikolas Cruz, 19, who shot and killed 17 students and teachers inside Marjory Stoneman Douglas High School in Parkland, Florida, praised Rodger in a Youtube comment.

 “Elliot rodger will not be forgotten,” Cruz wrote.

-Note: CORRECTION (April 25, 2018, 2:25 a.m.
-ET): An earlier version of this article misstated the name of Canada's public broadcaster.
-It is the Canadian Broadcasting Corporation, not the Canadian Broadcasting Company.